-Freederm may cause irriation if it gets into the eyes or mouth.
+Freederm may cause irritation if it gets into the eyes or mouth.
 If this happens, wash the areas with plenty of water.
 If the irritation persists, speak to your doctor or pharmacist.
 Do not worry if you occasionally forget to use the gel, just carry on using it when you remember.
-If you accidently swallow any of the gel, seek medical advice immediately.
+If you accidentally swallow any of the gel, seek medical advice immediately.

 Freederm is not known to affect, or be affected by, any other medicines, but it is worth mentioning to your doctor or pharmacist that you are using Freederm before taking other medicines.

-There are no known potential risks when using Freederm during pregnancy or breast-feeding, so caution is advised when using it.
-As with any other medicines, you should speak to your pharmacist or doctor about it before use.
+There are no known potential risks when using Freederm during pregnancy or breastfeeding, so caution is advised when using it.
+As with any other medicine, you should speak to your pharmacist or doctor about it before use.

 As with all medicines, Freederm Treatment 25g Gel can cause side effects, although it has been specially designed for use on all skin types, including problem skin.
 Freederm can cause local skin dryness, irritation, peeling, redness, swelling or burning sensations can occur.
 If any of these effects occur, you should speak to your doctor or pharmacist.